ferdreyfus/DrPRx/DrPRx_Wix_Copy.md

 ### We are a personalized medical record technology that allows your healthcare providers to directly share medical records and history with YOU

-## Secure medical records Solutions​ for your vital history
+## Secure medical records Solutions for your vital history
 ##### We use secure encryption for your medical records.
 Only YOU have access.

+# Site Segments
 ## Engagement
- -- Needs Copy

 ## Security
--- Needs Copy

 ## Mobility
--- Needs Copy